MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 10.md

 price for a certain item.*

 The company managed to standardize the purchase price for item A0001 with all domestic vendors to be \$8.26.
-You needto help the purchase manager to record this purchase price using a trade agreement journal, so that whenever a purchase order is created for item A0001 and the vendor is from the domestic vendors, the price will default to \$8.26.
+You need to help the purchase manager to record this purchase price using a trade agreement journal, so that whenever a purchase order is created for item A0001 and the vendor is from the domestic vendors, the price will default to \$8.26.